cwoac/nvvim/docs/usage.md

 #{{ page.title }}

 ## Installation
-The easiest way to install Nvim is to use [pathogen][]:
+The easiest way to install NVVim is to use [pathogen][]:

 ````
 cd ~/.vim/bundle && git clone git://github.com/cwoac/nvim.git
 ````

-Or if you manage things yourself, copy `nvim.vim` into your ~/.vim/plugins directory.
+Or if you manage things yourself, copy `nvvim.vim` into your ~/.vim/plugins directory.

 ### Script

-NVim is not intended to be used in every vim session you open; to this end it will not be activated until you `:call NVIM_init()`
+NVVim is not intended to be used in every vim session you open; to this end it will not be activated until you `:call NVIM_init()`

-There is a supplied script `nvim` which will open vim and call this to drop you directly into nvim mode; simply copy it to somewhere on your path
+There is a supplied script `nvvim` which will open vim and call this to drop you directly into nvim mode; simply copy it to somewhere on your path

 ### Windows